microchip-pic-avr-examples/pic18f47q10-low-power-modes/README.md

 *Figure 15: Programming the device*

 9. IDE generates the .hex file, save the file in local PC.
 10. Drag the .hex from the downloads section and drop the file on to the Curiosity drive.
 This should program the device.

+*Note: Steps 9 and 10 are required only for MPLAB XPRESS IDE.
+For MPLAB X IDE, up-to step 8 is sufficient to program the device.*

 ### Steps to open the Power Analysis window in Data Visualizer
 **Open the standalone Data Visualizer tool.**
 1. In the Data Visualizer window, click on the **Configuration tab**.
 2. In the **Modules section**, expand **External connection option** and then double click on **Data Gateway Interface (DGI).**
 3. Select the **Power Debugger Data Gateway** in DGI Control Panel.
 4. Click on the **Connect** button.
 5. Enable the **Power** Interface in DGI Control Panel, to allow the measured power data being sent from Power Debugger Data Gateway to the DGI Control Panel.
 6. In the **Modules** section, expand **Visualization** option and then double click on **Power Debugging**, **Power Analysis** window will be opened.
 7. In Power Analysis window, expand **Control Panel** and drag the Channel A current source from DGI Control Panel and drop it into Channel A current sink in Power Analysis window.
 8. Start receiving the power data by clicking **Start** button.

 ![data_visualizer](images/data_visualizer.jpg)